 Spangler Science Club (Kindergarten – 6th grade, starts at $14.99)

 Description: The Spangler Science Club is all about giving kids hands on science experiments and real world STEM activities.
-Each box contains at least 5 projects focused around a central theme (such as Solar Science) as well as instructional booklets for both the child and adult guide.
+Each STEM subscription box contains at least 5 projects focused around a central theme (such as Solar Science).
+Also contains instructional booklets for both the child and adult guide.

-Mom P.O.V: Steve Spangler is almost a legend when it comes to getting kids excited about STEM so it should come as no surprise that his subscription box service is completely on point.
+Mom P.O.V: Steve Spangler is almost a legend when it comes to getting kids excited about STEM.
+It should come as no surprise that his subscription box service is completely on point.
 The science experiments were thought-provoking and entertaining for both my kindergartner and my 2nd grader.
 The box did require a few additional supplies but they were pretty standard household items that weren’t difficult to find.

 Bitsbox (Suggested Ages: 6 – 12 years, $40/month)